VoteVeto2/VoteVeto2.github.io/_posts/2025-03-10-Knowledge-Distill.md

 ## Why is Model Distillation Important?

 Most AI models are huge, with trillions (like millions of millions) of parameters.
-These big models, like the ones used for apps like ChatGPT, are very smart but difficuly to run on regular laptops because they need a lot of power.
+These big models, like the ones used for apps like ChatGPT, are very smart but difficult to run on regular laptops because they need a lot of power.
 Model distillation lets us shrink these big models into smaller ones that can **run easily on everyday devices**.

 <div class="row mt-3">